jennahd/PiN_meta-tutorial/README.md

     -t 4
 ```

-From the output we can then generate a tsv file with contig to bin information that we can use for anvio'o
+From the output we can then generate a tsv file with contig to bin information that we can use for Anvio'o
 ```
 for i in metabat2/*.fa ; do
     bin=$(echo $i | cut -d "/" -f2 | cut -d "." -f1-2 | sed 's/\./_/g')